Rethinking Reward Models for Multi-Domain Test-Time Scaling: Experiments

+To verify that the above observations generalize across datasets, we take the reward models trained on the MMLU-Pro training split and evaluate them on GPQA-Diamond, MedQA, and LEXam by generating $N{=}16$ CoTs for each question.
+For MedQA and LEXam, we include only \href{https://huggingface.co/HuggingFaceTB/SmolLM3-3B}{SmolLM3-3B} and \href{https://huggingface.co/google/gemma-2-9b-it}{gemma-2-9b-it}, since the other $p_\mathtt{LLM}$ exhibit severe degradation, even compared to random guessing.
+As shown in \Cref{fig:gpqa_bon}, \GenORM outperforms \DisORM/\DisPRM/\GenPRM on GPQA-Diamond, consistent with the results on MMLU-Pro (\Cref{fig:overall_bon}).
+In specialized domains (\Cref{fig:medqa_lexam}), generative variants significantly outperform discriminative variants and \GenORM outperforms \GenPRM on CoTs generated by \href{https://huggingface.co/HuggingFaceTB/SmolLM3-3B}{SmolLM3-3B} and performs comparably on CoTs generated by \href{https://huggingface.co/google/gemma-2-9b-it}{gemma-2-9b-it}.

-\paragraph{Effect of multi-domain training.} To assess the effect of multi-domain training, we train and evaluate all four variants \emph{only} on each MMLU-Pro domain and compare each variant to its multi-domain counterpart. \Cref{fig:domain_difference} reports the degradation of Bo$N$ performance with $N{=}16$ under domain-specialized training.
-We observe \emph{severe drops} for \DisORM/\DisPRM, with a slightly larger decline for \DisORM, likely because outcome-only supervision is sparser than step-level supervision and both are relatively data-hungry.
-In contrast, \GenORM and \GenPRM appear more \emph{sample-efficient}: even without multi-domain training, their performance decreases only modestly (or even increases), demonstrating the efficiency of generative reward models.
-We defer complete results of single-domain training for four reward models to \Cref{fig:domain_specialization_bon,fig:domain_specialization_wmv} of \Cref{sec:additional_experiments}.
+\paragraph{Effect of multi-domain training.} To assess the effect of multi-domain training, we train and evaluate all four reward model variants \emph{only} on each MMLU-Pro domain and compare each variant to its multi-domain counterpart. \Cref{fig:domain_difference} shows the degradation in Bo$N$ performance with $N{=}16$ under domain-specialized training.
+We observe \emph{large drops} for \DisORM and \DisPRM under single-domain training relative to their multi-domain counterparts, with a slightly larger decline for \DisORM, likely because outcome-only supervision is sparser than step-level supervision and both discriminative variants require substantial training data.

+In contrast, \GenORM and \GenPRM appear more \emph{sample-efficient}: even without multi-domain training, their performance decreases only modestly (or in some cases improves).
+This also explains the results on MedQA and LEXam (\Cref{fig:medqa_lexam}): the generative variants show strong gains over the discriminative variants in these sample-inefficient specialized domains (medical and legal).
+We defer complete results of single-domain training for the four reward models to \Cref{fig:domain_specialization_bon,fig:domain_specialization_wmv} in \Cref{sec:additional_experiments}.